yongkangning/HPD-Kit/README.md

 # HPD-Kit
 HPD-Kit(Henbio Pathogen Detection Toolkit) is a robust, plug-and-play, and reproducible pathogen analysis tool.
-It is implemented using Singularity container technology and the Nextflow workflow framework.
+It is implemented using Singularity container technology and the Nextflow workflow framework.Below are the usage instructions for HPD-Kit.

 ## Installing Singularity on Your Linux System